microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/gcEarlyAdoption.md

     -   Disabling running GC Mark and/or Sweep phases for this session
     -   Forcing GC Mark and/or Sweep to run for this session even if otherwise it would be disabled
     -   Disabling Tombstone Mode (don't even mark objects as Tombstones)
--   Overriding Session Expiry for new files (or disabling it altogether, which will also disable Tombstone/Sweep)
+-   Overriding the default Session Expiry for new files (or disabling it altogether, which will also disable Tombstone/Sweep)
 -   Overriding the Sweep Timeout, _independent of Session Expiry_, so use with care (for testing purposes only - data loss could occur)
 -   Running in "Test Mode", where objects are deleted as soon as they're unreferenced
 -   Force "Full GC" to run, which ignores incremental optimizations based on previously computed GC Data